 In May of 2015, the Red Bull Music Academy honored him with a very special STORMrave reunion party, which made for the highlight event during their month-long music festival in NYC.
 Red Bull was able to capture the very essence of the STORMrave spirit, and for one night people got to experience a moment that had been absent from NYC for 22 years.

-Frankie played the 20th year anniversary party for Insomniac's Electric Daisy Carnival in Las Vegas last summer, which broke the record for any rave in the USA with over 400,000 in attendance.
+He played the 20th year anniversary party for Insomniac’s Electric Daisy Carnival in Las Vegas in June of 2016, which broke the record for any rave in the USA with over 400,000 in attendance.

 In the fall of 2016 he launched a new music label, Bangin Music, which has already received major attention.
 He’s focusing the label primarily on techno, but going back to his roots, he has been re-releasing his classic Bonesbreaks series available on digital for the first time ever; and has already released several brand new albums from the series.
 His original Bonesbreaks records inspired England’s early hardcore, breaks, and drum and bass scenes, influencing tastemakers from Carl Cox to Goldie.